LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

       | ?- benchmark(true).

-   For comparing message sending performance across several Prolog compilers, we would call the ``benchmark/1`` predicate with a suitable argument.
+   For comparing message-sending performance across several Prolog compilers, we would call the ``benchmark/1`` predicate with a suitable argument.
 For example: